appium/appium.io/getting-started.md

 Appium is an open source, cross-platform test automation tool for native, hybrid and mobile web apps, tested on simulators (iOS, FirefoxOS), emulators (Android), and real devices (iOS, Android, FirefoxOS).

+**Note:** we have just recently released Appium 1.0.
+If you already have a bunch of Appium tests, you might want to check out the  [Migrating to 1.0](/slate/en/master/#migrating-to-1-0.md) doc!

 ## Supported Platforms

 * iOS